Add historical imagery to a map

 Because of the limitations of this georeferencing approach, some non-zero residual errors are expected to remain.
 As you evaluate the alignment at each of the checkpoints, notice the magnitude and direction of offset between the historical photo and the reference image.
 Is it always the same distance?
 Is it always in the same direction?

-If the residual errors seem abnormally large—for instance, in this case more than 40 meters—you may have made a mistake when creating one of the control points.
+If the residual errors seem abnormally large—for instance, more than 40 meters—you may have made a mistake when creating one of the control points.

 Note: